 When my parcel arrived, I had to pay a $90 fee to accept the package from the shipping company (duty charges, they said).
-If Displate had been honest about the fact that I might have to pay third party charges to accept their product, I would've been fine with it.
+If Displate had been honest about the fact that I might have to pay third-party charges to accept their product, I would've been fine with it.
 But they didn't.
 Displate blindsided me with fees that were 30% of the total price I paid for my products plus the shipping.

-The Products are delivered by courier or to a package machine indicated by the User.
+The Products are delivered by courier or to a packaging machine indicated by the User.
 Any additional costs, including in particular the costs of delivery will be explicitly indicated at the time of placing an order.

 The bolded section is clear, correct?
 No more charges.
-Except they then rattle of a list of 41 countries they ship to - probably in hopes you stop reading - before ending the long paragraph with a sentence that contradicts the opening statement:
+Except they then rattle off a list of 41 countries they ship to - probably in hopes you stop reading - before ending the long paragraph with a sentence that contradicts the opening statement:

 Depending on the destination, there is a possibility of an additional duty fee.
 Its amount depends on a specific country's regulations.
 Any costs related to customs duties shall be paid by the buyer.

-It's a shame, because Displate has cool products; but they care more about selling these products than they do about being honest with their customers.
+It's a shame because Displate has cool products, but they care more about selling these products than they do about being honest with their customers.
 Displate must be unaware that 75% of people said they would be unlikely or highly unlikely to buy from a digital retailer after a poor customer experience.